mhaseebtariq/data-scientist-demystified/README.md

 * Knowledge of Game theory

 ### Monitoring Model
 We have a useable forecasting model.
-Now it's time to make sure that the forecasts made by the model are consistently accurate, stable, and reliable.
+Now it's time to make sure that the forecasts made by the model are <b>consistently</b> accurate, stable, and reliable.
 To achieve that, it is really important to set some benchmarks first.
 The data scientist then needs to develop some monitoring mechanisms that would bring forward/raise alarms if and when the model produces unstable, inaccurate, or unreliable output.
 This will ensure two things - 1.
 We have control over our model 2.
 The model can be improved/updated when it is not performing as expected.

 #### What is required from our data scientist
 * Familiarity with advanced visualisation, monitoring, and dashboarding tools
 * Statistics and probability theory

-1. Scott E. Page, <i>The Model Thinker</i> 2018
+[1] Scott E. Page, <i>The Model Thinker</i> 2018